azlanmannan/mock-aws-env/README.md

 * One read-replica Db node (The master should be located in another region.)
 * One bastion host for remote access and management

+**Security**

+* The ELB security group (443, 80) permits all traffic.
+* The Bastion security group (22) permits your admin CIDR.
+* The Common security group applied to the instances permits traffic (80, 8082) from the ELB security group.
+* The Cache security group (11211) and RDS security group (3306) permit connections from the Common security group.

+**Autoscale**

+At a minimum, the Autoscale policy will keep 2 instances running, 1 in each availability zone, at all times.
+Autoscale will scale up by adding an instance in each availability zone after exceeding the total connection count threshold for 1 evaluation period.
+The policy will scale down after the connection count drops below the threshold for 4 evaluation periods.

 ## CloudFormation Templates

 Template | Purpose